Campbell University: The Campbell Times

-The Campbell Times is the student newspaper at the university and is published bi-monthly during the spring and fall semesters.
+The Campbell Times is the student newspaper at the university, and is published bi-monthly in a tabloid format during the spring and fall semesters.
+The newspaper was established in 1925 and was originally known as Creek Pebbles until the current name was adopted in 1983.
+It had a print circulation of 2,000 as of 2007.

 WCCE-FM

 WCCE-FM is an FM radio station broadcasting on frequency 90.1 that was signed on by the university on October 7, 1974.
 Campbell sold the station in 2007.

 Campbell University bands

 Campbell University Bands features multiple concert and athletic musical ensembles, including the Sound of the Sandhills Marching Band, their featured athletic ensemble.
 Campbell University Bands regularly involves more than 100 members from across the campus.
 The featured ensemble of the concert bands is the Sandhills Wind Symphony, which performs concerts regularly during the academic year.
 Past directors of the program include noted composer Jack Stamp, who has been featured recently within performances of the program.
-Athletic bands performs regularly at university athletic events and annually accompanies the Men's and Women's Basketball team to the Big South conference basketball tournament.
+Athletic bands performs regularly at university athletic events and annually accompany the men's and women's basketball teams to the Big South conference basketball tournament.